 What is Pro Bono Work Experience?

-Stemming from pro bono publico, ‘for the public good’, legal pro bono work involves lawyers and law students volunteering time to help people who need it.
-This could be because they cannot afford legal assistance, because they need support navigating the legal system, or simply because they have little awareness of the law and you can help teach them.
+Stemming from pro bono publico, ‘for the public good’, pro bono work involves lawyers and law students volunteering time to help people who need it.
+This could be because they cannot afford legal assistance, because they need support navigating the legal system, or simply because they have little awareness of the law.

 Pro bono work comes in all shapes and sizes.
-Think of a worthy cause and there will almost certainly be an organisation that would welcome pro bono volunteers fighting to improve society within that sphere.
+Think of a worthy cause and there will almost certainly be an organisation that would welcome pro bono volunteers to help ensure there is justice within that sphere.

 Fancy a quick guide?
 Take a look at Oliver’s Pro Bono Work Experience: A Law Student’s Whistle-Stop Guide for a quicker overview!

 Why Should You Do Pro Bono Work?

 Non-legally trained individuals find it incredibly difficult to grapple with the ins and outs of the UK legal system.
 These difficulties are exacerbated for the poor or otherwise disadvantaged who find it harder to secure legal advice, let alone good legal advice.

 At the same time, recent cuts to legal aid and the continuing effects of austerity have made it increasingly difficult for not-for-profit agencies and legal services providers to help.
 Strapped for cash, and facing a never-ending queue of potential clients, they are often forced to turn away those with valid questions or meritorious cases.

 Justice and a fair hearing are becoming increasingly inaccessible, while the rule of law is being undermined by financial and logistical hurdles.